mblarsen/vue-browser-acl/example/README.md

 - Use of rules vs policies (see [`src/index.js`](src/index.js#L44))
 - Use of `beforeAll` (see [`PostPolicy`](src/index.js#L18))
 - Enable logging `localStorage.debug="demo*"` then refresh
+- Show the use of 'fail' as a function with purpose of implementing redirect after login

 # Not in this demo